-"Organic" CBD.
-What does Organic mean, and is it important?
+What does "Organic" mean, and is it important in hemp?

 Before the establishment of the National Organic Program (NOP), the term “organic” was essentially meaningless.
 There was no universally accepted definition, and no regulation of the terms’ use.
 The term “organic” was used with reckless abandon until the National Organic Program (NOP) standards were adopted by the USDA in October of 2002.
 It was not unlike the current use of the term “full spectrum” in the hemp industry (but more on this later).